Statistical mechanical evaluation of spread spectrum watermarking model with image restoration: theoretical evaluation

 \subsection{Replica method}

-In order to determine the average performance, Gibbs free energy $F$ is averaged over messages, the pixel value of images, and spread codes.
+In order to determine the average performance, Helmholtz free energy $F$ is averaged over messages, the pixel value of images, and spread codes.
 That is, $[F] = -T [\log Z] $, where $[\cdot]$ denotes a configurational average defined by

 and $\left<\cdot\right>_{\xi}$ denotes an average over $\xi_i^{\mu}$.
 By using the replica method, we can obtain this averaged free energy $[F]$ from the relation

 In other words, $[\log Z]$ can be calculated from $n$ replicas of the original system using the configurational average of the product of the partition functions, $Z^n$.
 We therefore start to calculate from